 Drama Kings and Queens (DKQ) is a program dedicated to enhancing the language and pragmatic skills of students with special needs.
-We’ve offered DKQ since 2005 and it’s grown from a weekly elective in our summer speech camp to now an annual summer drama camp and weekly social skills program.
+We’ve offered DKQ since 2005 and it’s grown from a weekly elective in our summer speech program to now an annual summer drama program and weekly social skills program.
 The mission of this intensive program is to expose children to the diverse world of theatre in a nurturing and safe environment while honoring and exalting the unique and often times overlooked talents of children with special needs.

 The ideal participant in DKQ is able to effectively communicate with others through verbal or non-verbal means and is able to follow directions given by adults and peers.
 This program is for students ages 5-15.

-DKQ Drama Camp
+DKQ Drama Summer Program

 DKQ Summer Program is a 6 week long summer program where students work on developing communication skills, social pragmatic skills, and acting abilities through creating an amazing musical performance in a professional theatre at the end of the program.
 Each day participants are exposed to acting, dancing, singing, set creation and costume design.
 Program schedule includes a weekly field trip that corresponds with themes.
 Field trips previous years include personal meet and greet and tour at CBS studios, UCLA School of Theatre visit, Universal Studios, and Los Angeles Orchestra Festival.
 This program is designed to develop and/or increase language abilities, social interaction skills, general awareness and self confidence.
 While all students are considered, ideal participants have some established communication system, able to follow instruction and have minimal maladaptive behaviors.